Home » Recipe Index » Desserts

 STEP ONE: Whisk together the flour, baking powder, and salt in a medium bowl and set it aside.
 In a separate bowl, whip the cream cheese and butter together.

 STEP TWO: Add the dry ingredients to the wet and slowly mix until just combined.
 Don’t forget to scrape the sides!
-Next, line a cookie sheet with parchment paper.
+Next, line a baking sheet with parchment paper.

 Collage of butter and cream cheese mixed in a bowl with other added ingredients mixed in too

-STEP FOUR: Preheat your oven to 350 degrees F. If the toffee cookies have spread, make sure that there are 2-inches in between each.
-Bake for 12 to 14 minutes, or until they are no longer glossy and the bottom edges have started to brown.
+STEP FOUR: Preheat your oven to 350 degrees F. Bake for 12 to 14 minutes, or until they are no longer glossy and the bottom edges have started to brown.

 Collage of cookies on a baking sheet with indents put into middle of cookie with chocolate chips